Lipotropic Injections

 How Each Ingredient Works

 Understanding what is in your injection — and why — is part of being an informed patient.
-Here is a detailed look at each component.

-Methionine: Fat Breakdown in the Liver
+Fat Breakdown in the Liver

-Inositol: Fat Transport and Insulin Regulation
+Fat Transport & Insulin Regulation

-Choline: Fat Metabolism and Liver Function
+Fat Metabolism & Liver Function

-Vitamin B12: Energy and Metabolism
+Energy & Metabolism

 Benefits of Lipotropic Injections

-The combined effects of MIC and B12 deliver a range of benefits that support weight loss, metabolic health, and overall well-being:
+The combined effects of MIC and B12 deliver a range of benefits that support weight loss, metabolic health, and overall well-being.

 How Lipotropic Injections Complement Other Treatments

-Alongside GLP-1 Medications (Semaglutide, Tirzepatide)
+Alongside GLP-1 Medications

-Alongside Hormone Replacement Therapy
+Alongside Hormone Therapy

-Alongside Exercise Programs
+Learn more →Alongside Exercise Programs

 Timeline for Results

-- Mental clarity: Improved focus and reduced brain fog typically develop within the first 1-2 weeks of consistent injections
+Improved focus and reduced brain fog typically develop with consistent injections.

-Side Effects and Safety
+Side Effects & Safety

 Lipotropic injections are among the safest treatments in our clinic.
 The ingredients are naturally occurring substances that your body already produces and uses.
 Serious adverse effects are extremely rare.